 Kill the half-right trap

-Perfect your inference accuracy
+Perfect your inference precision

-Create a time buffer
+Create a time buffer to recheck

 Review at the micro level